underscore-finance/underscore-docs/payees.md

 ### Only You Hold the Keys

 **Absolute Owner Control**: Only you, as the [wallet owner](user-wallet.md), can add or remove addresses from your Circle of Trust.
 Not your accountant.
 Not your manager.
-Not even your AI assistant.
+Not your AI agent.
 This fundamental rule is enforced by the blockchain itself — it's not a policy that can be bent, it's code that cannot be broken.

 ### Tamper-Proof by Design